 Wicked is a musical that has been defying gravity for a number of years now.
 This musical tells the story of the wicked witch of the west and the Glinda the good witch when they both attended university together.
 For someone who adored The Wizard of Oz this was on my musical wishlist.
 I originally saw Wicked when it went on tour a few years ago.
-This time I was lucky enough to see it in the West End (crossing off another item on my 101 in 1001) with Ryan as I got us tickets for his birthday.
+This time I was lucky enough to see it in the West End with Ryan as I got us tickets for his birthday.

 Whilst the entire cast were amazing, Alice Fearne (Elphaba) and Sophie Evans (Glinda) really were outstanding.
 Both these ladies really made me feel for their characters and their voices left me with goosebumps for the entire show.